Felanbird/Chatterino-Nightly-Install-Guide/index.md

 [https://github.com/Chatterino/chatterino2/releases/tag/nightly-build](https://github.com/Chatterino/chatterino2/releases/tag/nightly-build)

 ### 7TV Chatterino
 The 7TV version of nightly adds support for the 3rd party emote service `7TV` - [https://7tv.app](https://7tv.app)
+- Due to the addition of 7TV to chatterino2 nightly, you only need to download chatterino7 if you'd like one of the following features:

+		7TV Animated Profile Pictures
+		7TV Paints (colorized names)

 It can be found here: [https://github.com/SevenTV/chatterino7/releases/tag/nightly-build](https://github.com/SevenTV/chatterino7/releases/tag/nightly-build)